ANRGUSC/Renee/README.md

 ## Pathloss & The Physical Layer Model
-Information compiled from​ ​ AdjacentLink Documentation: https://github.com/adjacentlink/emane/wiki/Physical-Layer-Model
+Information compiled from AdjacentLink Documentation: https://github.com/adjacentlink/emane/wiki/Physical-Layer-Model

 ### Pathloss:
 For each received packet, the physical layer computes the receiver power associated with that packet, and if the rxPower